igorpnk/Altium-DelphiScripts/Project/PrjCompLibReLinker/Readme.txt

+If you want to use One click project processing then:
-Make a project to hold both .pas files if wish to use one click project processing.
+   - make a script project to hold both .pas files.

+Can process LibPkg (IntLib) & board projects.

 CompSourceLibReLinker.pas
 These exposed procedure entry points are setup for single focused document action.